UltraMessaging/um_kb/kb/nak-storms.md

 This article describes what NAK storms are, their causes, and how to avoid them.
-It assumes you are faimiiar with the basics of network data communication. and the basics of Ultra Messaging's NAK-based lost packet recovery protocols See [[Lost Packet Recovery]] for an overview.
+It assumes you are familiar with the basics of network data communication and the basics of Ultra Messaging's NAK-based lost packet recovery protocols See [[Lost Packet Recovery]] for an overview.